gecio/gecio.github.io/docs/_gks/k8sapplications/runningapplications/index.en.md

   loadBalancer: {}
 ```

-Again, we save this into a file, this time we name it `service.yaml`.
+Again, you save this into a file.
+This time you name it `service.yaml`.

 ```bash
 kubectl create service loadbalancer --dry-run --tcp=80 -o yaml nginx > service.yaml
 ```

-These two files are the basis for a publicly accessible nginx running on
+These two files are the basis for a publicly accessible NGINX running on
-kubernetes.
+Kubernetes.
 There is no connection between the two manifests, except for the
-label `app: nginx` which you can find in the deployment's metadata and in the
+label `app: nginx`, which you can find in the deployment's metadata and in the
 service as a selector.

 ## Creating the Application

-To create the application, we send the two previously created files to the
+To create the application, you send the two previously created files to the
 Kubernetes API:

 ```bash